How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 It doesn’t matter how good your camera is; you can’t take a good photograph in bad lighting.

 What is bad lighting?
-Bad lighting is having not enough light.
-In the passport photo context, bad lighting is also direct, hard light.
+Bad lighting is not having enough light.
+Bad lighting is also direct, hard light in the passport photo context.
 Hard light creates pronounced shadows with clear borders.

 The good news is that setting up lighting isn’t rocket science that only professionals can do.